Categories: Technology

 Hackers, allusive individuals that seems to have no limit to their technical abilities, at least that’s what TV and films would have you believe.

-However, for many, hacking isn’t about bringing down the world’s financial systems as seen in Mr.Robot, or hijacking fleet of cars to pull off an insane highest, as the latest Fast and Furious film demonstrates.
+However, for many, hacking isn’t about bringing down the world’s financial systems as seen in Mr.Robot, or hijacking a fleet of cars to pull off an insane highest, as the latest Fast and Furious film demonstrates.
 No, for some it is a regular 9-5 job, for normal people who just happen to have an interest in technology and how things work.

 Kelly Matt

-To get a better understanding of what life is like as an ethical hacker, we spoke with Kelly Matt, Managing Consultant at A-LIGN, a security and compliance solutions provider, who works on Penetration Testing for companies.
+To get a better understanding of what life is like as an ethical hacker, we spoke with Kelly Matt, a Managing Consultant at A-LIGN, a security and compliance solutions provider, who works on Penetration Testing for companies.

 Prior to joining A-LIGN, Matt was Manager of Information Security for Recreational Equipment Incorporated (REI Co-Op) where he was responsible for both offensive and defensive security services.
 He led the teams responsible for security engineering, threat and vulnerability management, penetration testing, and cybersecurity incident management.